 Review these performance test results to estimate the performance you can expect from your infrastructure based on the mix of data in your Splunk platform and Enterprise Security deployment.
 The indexers used for these performance tests match the reference hardware with 32GB of RAM and 16 CPU cores.

 There are a few large factors to consider when sizing Splunk Enterprise Security.

 - Correlation search load, based on the number of correlation searches and supporting searches enabled in your deployment.

 - Data model acceleration load, based on the number of data models being accelerated, the type of data being modeled, the cardinality of the data being modeled, and the volume of data being accelerated.

-Depending on the data mix, the scaling volume can range per indexer, otherwise the data model accelerations lag behind the data ingestion.
-Using hardware similar to the AWS instance of i3en.12xlarge, we can simulate large customer system resource usage with approximately 50 indexers ingesting 120GB/day to a total of 6TB/day volume, based on the following lab example mix:
+Depending on the data mix, the ingest volume, and the searches enabled, the data model accelerations can lag behind the data ingestion.
+Using hardware similar to the AWS instance of i3en.12xlarge, we can simulate large customer system resource usage with approximately 24 indexers ingesting 625 GB per day to a total of 15 TB per day volume, based on the following lab example mix: